-National Records of Scotland (NRS) is a Non-Ministerial Department of the Scottish Government.
-Our purpose is to collect, preserve and produce information about Scotland's people and history and make it available to inform current and future generations.
+National Records of Scotland (NRS) is a Non-Ministerial Department of the Scotlish Administration.
+Our purpose is to enable Scotland's people to flourish through registration of vital events, informed decision-making, and access to public records and archives.

 We employ around 450 staff.